FriendsOfTerraform/modules/aws/lambda/README.md

     - (string) **`principal_organization_id = null`** _[since v1.0.0]_

         The ID of an organization in AWS Organizations.
-Use this to grant permissions to all the AWS accounts under this organization.
+Use this to grant permissions to only the AWS accounts under this organization.

     - (string) **`source_account_id = null`** _[since v1.0.0]_